 If you die without a will, it means you have died "intestate."
 When this happens, the intestacy laws of the state where you reside will determine how your property is distributed upon your death.
 This includes any bank accounts, securities, real estate, and other assets you own at the time of death.
 Real estate owned in a different state than where you resided will be handled under the intestacy laws of the state where the property is located.

-If you are single and have children, then your entire estate generally will go to your children, in equal shares.
-If any child has died before you, and that child has any children, then his or her share will go to your grandchildren.
+If, on the other hand, you're single and have children, then your entire estate generally will go to your children, in equal shares.
+If any child has died before you, and that child has any children, then that child's share will go to your grandchildren.

 What Happens if You Die Without a Will and You're Married?

 Depending on how your assets are owned when you die, your estate will either go entirely to your surviving spouse (if it's community/marital property), or split between your surviving spouse, siblings and parents (if it's your separate property).
 If you're married and have children with your current spouse, your entire estate will go to your surviving spouse.
 Otherwise, your surviving spouse will receive up to one-half of the estate, with the remaining portion passing to your surviving children from another spouse or partner.

 What Happens if You Die Without a Will and You're in Domestic Partnership?